Maire Comerford: Civil War, Prisons & Hunger Strikes

 Before the Irish Civil War of 1922-23, Cumann na mBan had voted by 419-63 against the terms of the Anglo-Irish Treaty and wanted to maintain the Irish Republic.
-However this vote was taken after the Treaty had been approved by the Dáil on 7 January.
+However, this vote was taken after the Treaty had been approved by the Dáil on 7 January.

 In June 1922 she managed to escape from the Four Courts during the Battle of Dublin.
-The war further split the Sinn Féin movement, and in 1923 Comerford was arrested and held at the women's section of Mountjoy Prison.
-She had been arrested for possession of a revolver.
+The war further split the Sinn Féin movement, and in January 1923 Comerford was involved in a plan to kidnap the new Prime Minister of the Irish Free State (William Cosgrave).
+Comerford and the IRA leader Patrick McGrath were arrested and the plot was cancelled.
+Comerford was charged with possession of a revolver and held at the women's section of Mountjoy Prison.
+While in Mountjoy she was shot in the leg by a Free State soldier as she was waving at fellow women prisoners in the exercise yard (which was forbidden).
 She was held in solitary confinement for three months "because of her defiant attitude".